pingcap/blog/why-we-chose-a-distributed-sql-database-to-complement-mysql.md

 * We changed the DM delay monitoring mechanism.
 In most cases, when we merge shards, the replication delay is within 200 milliseconds.
 * We achieved high availability for DM.

-If you’d like to learn the details of our DM modification, you can join the [TiDB community on Slack](https://slack.tidb.io/invite?team=tidb-community&channel=everyone&ref=pingcap-blog).
+If you'd like to learn the details of our DM modification, you can join the [TiDB community on Slack](https://slack.tidb.io/invite?team=tidb-community&channel=everyone&ref=pingcap-blog).

 ### Data life cycle management

-If you’ve used MySQL, you might know that the cost of maintaining large tables in MySQL is high; so in general, many companies will do hierarchical data archiving.
+If you've used MySQL, you might know that the cost of maintaining large tables in MySQL is high; so in general, many companies will do hierarchical data archiving.
 We now divide the data into multiple levels according to the specific application and read and write volumes.
 We put the cold data, warm data, and online read traffic in TiDB.

 To transfer data, we must ensure that the table schema of cold and hot data is the same.
 However, there is a lot more cold data than hot data.
 This can impact efficiency of table schema changes.
-For example, if you’ve changed the table schema for the hot data, such as adding a column, and you want to do the same thing for cold data, the cost will be very high—perhaps 10 times greater than the hot table or even more.
+For example, if you've changed the table schema for the hot data, such as adding a column, and you want to do the same thing for cold data, the cost will be very high—perhaps 10 times greater than the hot table or even more.
 So we decided to use TiDB to do this.
 On the one hand, TiDB's DDL has some useful features.
 For example, you can add or subtract fields in seconds.
-On the other hand, with TiDB’s horizontal scalability, we can reuse a set of TiDB archive clusters for each application.
+On the other hand, with TiDB's horizontal scalability, we can reuse a set of TiDB archive clusters for each application.

 ### Real-time data analytics